TritonDataCenter/rfd/rfd/0154/README.md

 ### ResizeVmDisk (POST /vms/:uuid?action=resize_disk)

 VMAPI's end-point with exactly the same input than CloudAPI's [`ResizeMachineDisk`](#resizemachinedisk).
-Target disk will be referenced by `:slot` parameter (exactly the same way than CloudAPI).
+Target disk will be referenced by `:disk_id` parameter (exactly the same way than CloudAPI).

 ### DeleteVmDisk (POST /vms/:uuid?action=delete_disk)

 VMAPI's end-point with exactly the same input than CloudAPI's [`DeleteMachineDisk`](#deletemachinedisk).
-Target disk will be referenced by `:slot` parameter (exactly the same way than CloudAPI).
+Target disk will be referenced by `:disk_id` parameter (exactly the same way than CloudAPI).

 ## Platform Image changes